I am an almost 41-year-old married girl who wants nothing more than to become a mother.

-It would only last between few hours to a couple days max.
+- It would only last between a few hours to a couple days max.

-If it was to happen, it definitely has to show up maximum 10 days after ovulation.
+- If it was to happen, it definitely has to show up a maximum 10 days after ovulation.

-It has most definitely been proven by now that implantation bleeding in fact is not a myth, however it may vary from woman to woman and some may never experience implantation bleeding at all—the beauty of each of us being different from one another.
+It has most definitely been proven by now that implantation bleeding is not a myth, however it may vary from woman to woman and some may never experience implantation bleeding at all—the beauty of each of us being different from one another.
 Moreover, some women who did have implantation bleeding just simply mistook it as an unusually light period and were in fact surprised to find out that they were expecting.

 Facts about implantation bleeding:

-It is not an urban legend, it most definitely exists.
+- It is not an urban legend.
+It definitely exists.
 All women should study their body over time to get familiar with all symptoms.
 If unsure check with your GP.

-Women may not experience implantation bleeding with all their pregnancies, i.e implantation bleeding could be present with one pregnancy and not be there at all with the next one.
+- Women may not experience implantation bleeding with all their pregnancies, i.e implantation bleeding could be present with one pregnancy and not be there with the next one.

-- There is no exact criteria what implantation bleeding will or must look like: some women report brown spotting, some say it was merely there, and some describe it as very likely to a light period.
+- There is no exact criteria what implantation bleeding will or must look like: some women report brown spotting, some say it was merely there, and some describe it as similar to a light period.